simonw/til/docker/pytest-docker.md

 This command runs interactively so I can see the output (the `-it` option).

 It mounts the current directory (with my testable application in it - I ran this in the root of a `datasette` checkout) as the `/code` volume inside the container.

+The `--rm` option ensures that the container used for the test will be deleted once the test has completed (not just stopped).

 It then runs the following using `bash -c`: